kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     </details>

-1. A company is considering using AWS for a self-hosted database that requires a nightly shutdown for maintenance and cost-saving purposes. <br/> Which service should the company use?
+1. 🥲A company is considering using AWS for a self-hosted database that requires a nightly shutdown for maintenance and cost-saving purposes. <br/> Which service should the company use?
     - A. Amazon Redshift
     - B. Amazon DynamoDB
     - C. Amazon Elastic Compute Cloud (Amazon EC2) with Amazon EC2 instance store